jhipster/generator-jhipster/ARCHITECTURE.md

 #### Preparing each entity field (base-application)

-Generate properties to improve understanding at field level.
+Generate properties to improve understanding at the field level:

 ```
   get [Generator.PREPARING_EACH_ENTITY_FIELD]() {